Hoeryong concentration camp: Human rights violations

 Ahn explained how the camp guards are taught that prisoners are factionalists and class enemies that have to be destroyed like weeds down to their roots.
 They are instructed to regard the prisoners as slaves and not treat them as human beings.
 Based on this, the guards may at any time kill any prisoner who does not obey their orders.
-Kwon reported that as a security officer he could decide whether or not to kill a prisoner if he or she violated a rule.
+Kwon reported that as a security officer he could decide whether or not to kill a prisoner if they violated a rule.
 He admitted that once he ordered the execution of 31 people from five families in a collective punishment, because one member of a family tried to escape.

 In the 1980s, public executions took place approximately once a week according to Kwon.
-However Ahn reported that in the 1990s they were replaced by secret executions, as the security guards feared riots from the assembled crowd.
+Ahn reported that in the 1990s they were replaced by secret executions, as the security guards feared riots from the assembled crowd.
 Kwon was required to visit the secret execution site a number of times; there, he saw disfigured and crushed bodies.